saltafa-io/kalima/docs/PROJECT.md

 ## Known issues and risks (current)

-1. OAuth redirect mismatch — If provider redirects to root (/) with token fragment rather than the `redirectTo` path the app uses (e.g., `/enrollment`), the client may not detect the session.
-Fix: configure exact redirect URIs in Supabase and Google.
+1. **OAuth Redirect Configuration**: The authentication flow relies on the "Redirect URLs" in the Supabase dashboard being correctly set to `.../auth/callback`.
+If other URLs (like the root `/`) are present and more permissive, the provider might choose the wrong one, breaking the login flow and causing a server-side exception.

 2. VoiceRecorder considerations (low risk, after refactor)
    - Monitor memory usage with long recordings (audioChunks in refs)
    - Consider adding a maximum recording duration limit
    - Add visual feedback for recording errors
-   - Consider streaming audio for longer recordings

-3. `app/api/speech/route.ts` (server) — validation and performance
+3. `app/api/speech/route.ts` (server) — performance and testing
-   - Input validation for `formData` entries is weak.
-The code trusts casts like `formData.get('audio') as File` and `formData.get('expectedText') as string` without checks.
+   - While basic validation for file type and size has been added, the API could be further hardened against unexpected payloads.
    - The mock transcription uses randomness; for testing a deterministic mode would be better.
    - When integrating a real STT provider, be careful with file size limits and streaming vs in-memory buffering.

 4. Supabase env vars
-   - `lib/supabase.ts` uses non-null assertions on NEXT_PUBLIC env vars.
-If missing in Vercel, the app may fail; ensure env vars are configured correctly in all environments (dev, preview, prod).
+   - The Supabase clients in `lib/supabase/client.ts` and `lib/supabase/server.ts` use non-null assertions (`!`) on environment variables.
+If these are missing in any environment (local, Vercel preview, or production), the application will fail at runtime.

 ## Immediate recommended improvements (high value, low risk)